 For a full bio, please click here

 |Principal Investigator, Dr. Laura DeNardis is a globally recognized Internet governance scholar and a Professor and Associate Dean in the School of Communication at American University in Washington, DC.
 Her books include The Global War for Internet Governance (Yale University Press 2014); Opening Standards: The Global Politics of Interoperability (MIT Press 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press 2009); and Information Technology in Theory (Thompson 2007 with Pelin Aksoy).
 With a background in information engineering and a doctorate in Science and Technology Studies (STS), her research studies the social and political implications of Internet technical architecture and governance.

-Recipient of awards for outstanding teaching, program development, academic affairs administration, multicultural affairs and honors programming, she has designed campus co-curricular learning initiatives as well as research-based training programs for the private and public sectors.
+She is the recipient of awards for outstanding teaching, program development, academic affairs administration, multicultural affairs and honors programming.
+She has designed campus co-curricular learning initiatives as well as research-based training programs for the private and public sectors.
 In 2011, the Ashoka Foundation presented her with an “Award for Outstanding Contributions to Social Entrepreneurship Education.”

-Dr. Levinson’s research interests include Internet Policies and Governance; Cross-national Alliances; International Science & Technology Policy and Administration; Innovation; Change Processes; Culture, Communication & Social Entrepreneurship.
-Dr. Levinson’s research and teaching focus on knowledge transfer, culture, and innovation; internet and global governance; and social entrepreneurship.
+Dr. Levinson’s research interests include: Internet policies and governance; cross-national alliances; international science & technology policy and administration; innovation; change processes; and culture, communication & social entrepreneurship.
+Dr. Levinson’s research and teaching focus on knowledge transfer, culture and innovation; internet and global governance; and social entrepreneurship.
 She also studies co-processes and change focusing on new media, culture and policy issues in the developing world.